 Audit Committee.
-Our Audit Committee will consist of Joel A. Gallo, Sam Van, and Bradley C. Lalonde.
-Joel A. Gallo will be the chairman of our audit committee.
-We have determined that these directors satisfy the "independence" requirements of Nasdaq Rule 5605 and Rule 10A-3 under the Securities Exchange Act of 1934.
-Our board of directors has determined that Joel A. Gallo qualifies as an audit committee financial expert and has the accounting or financial management expertise as required under Item 407(d)(5)(ii) and (iii) of Regulation S-K. The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
+Our Audit Committee consists of Bradley C. Lalonde, Charles James Schaefer IV, and Scott Powell.
+Bradley C. Lalonde is the chairman of our audit committee.
+We have determined that these directors satisfy the "independence" requirements of section 803A(2) of the NYSE American Company Guide and Rule 10A-3 under the Securities Exchange Act of 1934.
+Our board of directors has determined that Bradley C. Lalonde qualifies as an audit committee financial expert and has the accounting or financial management expertise as required under Item 407(d)(5)(ii) and (iii) of Regulation S-K. The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee will be responsible for, among other things: